TeachingMaterial/QinetiQ_Material_Mdbook/content/Programming_Computers/programming_computers.md

 ## Basics of C

-Throughout this lab you will can refer to documentation for the soruce code and the compiled code.
+Throughout this lab you can refer to documentation for the source code and the compiled code.

 Go to [https://gcc.godbolt.org/z/6hTG88doT](https://gcc.godbolt.org/z/6hTG88doT) to access a blank script in C.